ArkThis/AHAlodeck/doc/xattr_faq.md

   * **Will XAs get lost on their way?**

     Depends.
+At the moment, they may be lost quite easily.
+    Simply because the application developers didn't consider them (important).
+    Yet, many core and popular GNU/FOSS commandline tools often give a `--xattrs` switch to enable them.

+    So, if you take care, I'd say you'll be fine.
+    I'm using them, and I'm writing feature-requests on issue-trackers and forums, also providing work or funding to patch-in xattr support by default, if possible.
+That way, I've enabled xattr support in a handful of FOSS applications already, as their developers were happy and gracious enough to "make it work".

+    So for short: For the time being, I'd be cautious.
+Check your tools (especially when copying/saving files), if they honor `xattrs`- and also if they in any way alter keys or values (eg character encoding change).
+    And use `getfattr` to create a textfile-backup as sidecar metadata file.

+    You can use `setfattr` to translate that sidecar-dump back into attached `xattrs`, at any later time.

+  * **What if there are data-paths or environments where xattrs are not expected-or-known to pass intact?**

+    Like: Copying files over the network, or email, or messenger, etc - does not honor your xattrs, and they are lost by the wayside.

+    This is actually something we do in computing/collections all the time. :)

-If you take care, probably not.
-And if there are data-paths or environments where xattrs are not expected-or-known to pass intact, one can simply choose to do the same workaround we do today: make a plain text/binary backup of those attributes (eg by tar-ing just the XAs).
-And re-import once the data has reached a target-FS which supports xattrs.
+    One can simply choose to do the same workaround we do today: make a plain text/binary backup of those attributes (eg by tar-ing just the XAs).
+And re-import once the data has reached a target-filesystem, which supports xattrs again.

     Caution must be paid to the total size of the key+value data - and the limits of the filesystems that data is intended to travel.
 For now I highly recommend